Rectovaginal Fistula Repair

-After hours, weekends or holidays this number will be answered by the paging operator.
-Ask for the doctor on call or ask for Dr. Harms, Heise, Kennedy, or Foley.
+After hours, weekends or holidays ask for the doctor on call or ask for Dr. Harms, Heise, Kennedy, or Foley.
 Leave your name and phone number with area code.
-The doctor will call you back.
+We will call you back.

 The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Any duplication or distribution of the information contained herein is strictly prohibited.

 Last Updated: 06/26/2013